Parquery/mapry/README.rst

     handle object graphs through custom logic (*e.g.,* `Jackson in Java <https://github.com/FasterXML/jackson>`_).
-Since they are based on annotations in source code, a polyglot code base would require a duplication across different languages which can be cumbersom and error-prone to synchronize.
+Since they are based on annotations in source code, a polyglot code base would require a duplication across different languages which can be cumbersome and error-prone to synchronize.

 Standard or widely used serialization libraries